-How to Wash Your Pillows the Right Way
+How to Wash Pillows the Right Way

-How to wash pillows
+How to wash pillows:

 How to wash feather or down pillows

-- Add a few dryer balls or tennis balls to help break any clumps in the feather or down filling and keep them fluffy.
+Add a few dryer balls or tennis balls to help break any clumps in the feather or down filling and keep them fluffy.

 How to wash foam pillows

-Goodman adds that when pillows lose their shape, and re-fluffing doesn’t get it back, it’s time to get new ones.
+Goodman adds that when pillows lose their shape and fluffing doesn’t help, it’s time to get new ones.
 “You should also replace them if any odor of mold or mildew is detected,” she says.
-In fact, your pillow is one of the things you need to replace more often.
+In fact, your pillow is one of the things you need to replace more often than you have been.

 - Michael Silva-Nash, executive vice president of Molly Maid of Arkansas